Jelko Yuresha: Personal life

 Jelko Yuresha and Belinda Wright married on 4 November 1961, in the Town Hall, Chelsea, Kings Road.
 A grand reception followed at the Savoy Hotel.
-Born in Southport, England, Wright (1929-2007) trained in Paris with Olga Preobrajenska and in London with Kathleen Crofton.
-After World War II, she became a soloist and principal dancer at a number of prominent international ballet companies, including Ballet Rambert, Roland Petit’s Les Ballets de Paris, London Festival Ballet (now English National Ballet), Le Grand Ballet du Marquis de Cuevas, Companie de Golovine, London Dance Theatre, and the Royal Ballet.
+Born in Southport, England, Wright (1929–2007) trained in Paris with Olga Preobrajenska and in London with Kathleen Crofton.
+After World War II, she became a soloist and principal dancer at a number of prominent international ballet companies, including Ballet Rambert, Roland Petit's Les Ballets de Paris, London Festival Ballet (now English National Ballet), Le Grand Ballet du Marquis de Cuevas, Companie de Golovine, London Dance Theatre, and the Royal Ballet.

-The couple’s daughter, Annabel Lisa, was born in 1962, in London.
+The couple's daughter, Annabel Lisa Yuresha, was born in 1962 in London.
+She became an actress, appearing in the Doctor Who story Paradise Towers.
 After a short maternity leave, Wright returned to the stage.
-On leaving the Royal Ballet, Yuresha and Wright toured England, Scotland, and Ireland as guest stars with the Harlequin Ballet 1965-1966.
+On leaving the Royal Ballet, Yuresha and Wright toured England, Scotland, and Ireland as guest stars with the Harlequin Ballet 1965–1966.

-In 1967 Yuresha and Wright were invited to represent England as “Ambassadors of Dance” of the British government.
+In 1967 Yuresha and Wright were invited to represent England as "Ambassadors of Dance" of the British government.
 For ten years they traveled the world under the auspices of the British Council, performing in grand theaters of cosmopolitan cities and humble venues in developing nations.
 They introduced audiences large and small to the art of ballet.
 Their tours took them to Cuba, Cyprus, Greece, Israel, Mozambique, New Zealand, Venezuela, and many other cities.
 They toured across Europe, Southeast Asia, and Central America.
 In Barbados they danced in a school hall.
 In the high altitudes of Bogota and Mexico City they had to use oxygen masks in rehearsals and off stage.
 Yuresha and Wright presented dances from Swan Lake, Nutcracker, Sleeping Beauty, and Don Quixote.
 Dancing pas de deux and other forms of dance, the partners were often the first ballet dancers the audiences had ever seen in a live performance.